nvpro-samples/vk_raytracing_tutorial_KHR/docs/setup.md

 ## CMake

-The CMakefile will use other makefiles from `shared_sources` and look for Vulkan environment variables for the installation of the SDK.
+The CMakefile will use other makefiles from `nvpro_core` and look for Vulkan environment variables for the installation of the SDK.
 Therefore, it is important to have all the above installed before running Cmake in the
 `vk_raytracing_tutorial_KHR` directory.

+**Note:** Ray tracing only works with 64 bit environment.
+Therefore, make sure to choose the right build environment.

 **Note:** If you are using your own Vulkan header files, it is possible to overide the default search path.
   Modify `VULKAN > VULKAN_HEADERS_OVERRIDE_INCLUDE_DIR` to the path to beta vulkan headers.